-Pet screen is engineered to withstand the use and abuse that our pets put on our home’s window screens.
+Pet screen is engineered to withstand the abuse that our pets put on our home’s window screens.
 Made to be seven times stronger than traditional screening materials, enjoy peace of mind knowing your screens will keep the bugs out and your furbabies in.
 Learn more!

 The sun can put extreme wear and tear on the interior of our home and cause fading, cracking discoloration, and other signs of depreciation.
-Protect your home, with solar screen.
+Protect your home with solar screen.
 Learn more!